Transatlantic Cruises – Everything You Need to Know & What to Expect

 What to expect on a transatlantic cruise and repositioning cruises

-Transatlantic and repositioning cruises are some of our favorites because not only do you get to a destination without flying, you get to experience a cruise with everything a ship has to offer.
+Transatlantic and repositioning cruises are some of our favorites because not only do you get to a destination without flying, but you get to experience a cruise with everything a ship has to offer.

 One of our favorite things about the transatlantic crossing is being able to really experience a cruise ship and learning about what is onboard and things that are sometimes missed with an itinerary filled with a lot of port days and excursions.
 Transatlantic cruises also generate many questions from would-be travelers and first-time cruise passengers.